PaoloZinesi/TheFormationOfBinaryBlackHoles/README.md

+# TheFormationOfBinaryBlackHoles
-# TheFormationOfBinaryBlackHoles <br> Final project of Laboratory of Computational Physics, mod.
-A
+This is the repository of the final project of Laboratory of Computational Physics, mod.
+A.

 In the folder "LCP_projects_Y4-Group9", the file "project_description_astro_mapelli.pdf" describes the project and provides guidance to its development.
 The jupyter notebook "Project.ipynb" is the project itself.